CSXL/docs.csxlabs.org/README.md

-# Markdoc docs
+# CSX Labs Markdoc Docs

 [Markdoc](https://markdoc.dev) is a [Markdown](https://commonmark.org)-based syntax and toolchain for creating custom documentation sites and experiences.
-We designed Markdoc to power [Stripe's public docs](http://stripe.com/docs), our largest and most complex content site.
+Stripe designed Markdoc to power their [public docs](http://stripe.com/docs), their largest and most complex content site.
+We at CSX Labs admire the simplicity and rigor of Stripe's content docs, so we decided to use their markdoc framework for our organization's docs.
+We are not stripping this readme due to give proper credit to the people at Markdoc.

 ## Contributing